openjdk/amber-docs/site/guides/lvti-faq.md

 (Note that it isn't possible to declare a variable of this type explicitly.)
-Also note that this results in a boxing conversion when 17 is assigned to `x`, which might be unexpected and undesirable.
+Also note that this results in a boxing conversion when 2 is assigned to `order`, which might be unexpected and undesirable.

 To avoid these problems, it seems preferable to require that the type be inferred using an explicit initializer.